Museo Stibbert: The museum

-The villa, which was once Stibbert's home, has 57 rooms that exhibit all of his collections from around the world.
-Most of the walls are covered in leather and tapestries and the rooms are crowded with artifacts.
+The villa, which was once Stibbert's home, comprises 57 rooms in which his entire collection of objects from around the world is exhibited.
+Most of the walls are covered in leather and tapestries, and the rooms are crowded with artefacts.
 Paintings are displayed throughout every room, including still lifes and portraits.
-There is also valuable furniture, porcelains, Tuscan crucifixes, Etruscan artifacts, and an outfit worn by Napoleon I of France.
+There is also valuable furniture, porcelain, Tuscan crucifixes, Etruscan artefacts and an outfit worn by Napoleon.

-The museum contains a cafe and a bookstore.
+The museum contains a café and a bookshop.

 Arms and armour

-The most extensive collection is around 16,000 pieces of European, Oriental, Islamic, Japanese arms and armour from the 15th century through the 19th century.
-The cavalcade room is a grand hall filled with 14 16th century knights on horseback and 14 foot-soldiers dressed in armour and holding weapons.
+The most extensive collection is around 16,000 pieces of European, Oriental, Islamic and Japanese arms and armour from the 15th century to the 19th century.
+The cavalcade room is a grand hall filled with fourteen figures of 16th-century knights on horseback and fourteen foot-soldiers, dressed in armour and holding weapons.
 The collection of Samurai armour contains over 80 suits and hundreds of swords.